Welcome to today's edition of the Rush 24-7 podcast.

 Frankly, we conservatives don't want that kind of thing.

-I got a long argument with Tom DeLay about Medicare Part B because he insisted that it was not that big of an entitlement that it brought market forces into prescription prices.
+I got a long argument with Tom DeLay about Medicare Part B because he insisted that it was not that big of an entitlement, that it brought market forces into prescription prices.

 It's still something under normal circumstances, Democrats would have loved it.

-Um they were scared not to, and the big one being the uh the Iraq war.
+They wouldn't join Bush on anything, other than those issues where they were scared not to, and the big one being the Iraq war.

 My God, they should be happy.

-Okay, one more sound bite, then we'll go to the phones.
+Okay, one more soundbite, then we'll go to the phones.

-So, in certain respects, Bush and Rove have won.
+So in certain respects, Bush and Rove have won.

-certain respects, who's been in the White House the last six and a half years?
+Who's been in the White House the last six and a half years?

-That's what that's what uh eats him up.
+That's what eats them up.

 All right, Carl in Pittsfield, Massachusetts.